vsdip/rvmyth_avsddac_interface/README.md

 This creates a `config.tcl` file with default settings, here the setting of environment variables will be done.
 This file also contains the reason for some configurations as comments.

-The information about the environment variables and their default values can be found here https://github.com/The-OpenROAD-Project/OpenLane/blob/master/configuration/README.md.
+The information about the environment variables and their default values can be found [here](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/configuration/README.md).

 ## Adding the input files